OpusMag/what-cmd/README.md

    Confirm it has worked:
    what-cmd --help (this also shows the available flags)

-   -flags (flags for common linux terminal commands) -git (common git commands)
+   -flags (flags for common linux terminal commands, git commands and networking commands) -git (common git commands)
    -hotkeys (linux terminal hotkeys)
+   -network (networking commands)

 5. By running ./what-cmd (or what-cmd) you'll now be able to search for commands either by name or description.
 If you append a flag (e.g. what-cmd -flags) you'll be able to search for the flags that are valid for each command.